Unity-Technologies/UnityRenderStreaming/com.unity.renderstreaming/Documentation~/index.md

 ## Project template

-Project templates are on the [**GitHub Release** page](https://github.com/Unity-Technologies/UnityRenderStreaming/releases/tag/3.0.2-preview).
-Please see [this instruction](template.md).
+Project templates are on the [GitHub repository](https://github.com/Unity-Technologies/UnityRenderStreaming).

 ## Furioos compatibility

-> [!NOTE]
-> This is an experimental feature.

-**Unity Render Streaming** is also supported natively by Furioos platform https://www.furioos.com/ .
+**Unity Render Streaming** is also supported natively by **Furioos** platform https://www.furioos.com/ .
-That means that you can easily build a RenderStreaming application, upload it on Furioos and enjoy all the features of RenderStreaming without worrying about the deployment and scalability issues of your project.
+That means that you can easily build a Unity application, upload it on **Furioos** and enjoy all the features of **Unity Render Streaming** without worrying about the deployment and scalability issues of your project.

-To do so, the requirement is to select "FurioosSignaling" in the "Signaling server type" parameter of the RenderStreaming script.
-This allow your application to connect to Furioos services when running on the managed virtual machines.
-Then just build a standalone Windows version of your application, zip it and upload it on your account at https://portal.furioos.com/ .
+Please see [Furioos Tutorial](tutorial.md#deploy-to-furioos) section to find out how it works.